How to Be a Long-Distance Landlord

 Have a Good Maintenance Plan

-You should definitely keep a list of competent contractors on hand for emergencies and large repairs, and you can usually call these contractors when you need something fixed.
+You should definitely keep a list of competent contractors on hand to hire for emergencies and large repairs, and you can usually call these contractors when you need something fixed.
 At times, the tenants might not be in.
 Therefore, you might need a trustworthy person to give a second set of keys.

 Your point of contact may be relied upon to do general maintenance services.
 This includes supervising the cleaning of the common areas and picking up the mail.